Eduard Krčmář: Speedway career

 Krčmář began riding in Poland in 2014 for Kolejarz Rawicz.

 Krčmář rode in the top tier of British Speedway riding for the Swindon Robins in the 2015 Elite League.
-He is a three times finalist in the 2014 Individual Speedway Junior World Championship, 2016 Individual Speedway Junior World Championship and 2017 Individual Speedway Junior World Championship.
+He is a three-time finalist in the 2014 Individual Speedway Junior World Championship, 2016 Individual Speedway Junior World Championship and 2017 Individual Speedway Junior World Championship.

 Krčmář was champion of the Czech Republic after winning the Czech Republic Championship in 2020 and rode for the Czech Republic during the 2024 Speedway of Nations (world team championship).